Make use of these fine motor skills worksheets and printables to help your child practice fine motor skills and pencil control!

 Mosaic Patterns gives a variety of sample pictures made from color dots; and black and white outlines of the same pictures for kids to copy.

-I recommend these printables elsewhere for visual perceptual skills.
-But I actually use them more as fine motor skills worksheets.
+I have suggested these printables elsewhere for visual perceptual skills.
+But I actually use them more often as fine motor skills worksheets.

 This is a great way of helping kids develop better pencil control.
 I always start with some finger exercises as a warm-up before doing dot pictures.